ramess101/RJMC-LJ-HVP/README.md

 Typical plots of the results are found as PDF files.

-argon_Model_Params_RJMC.pdf depicts the number of parameters in the model for each iteration and a histogram comparison. argon_Prop_RJMC.pdf presents the uncertainty in HVP according to the predictive posterior argon_Trace_RJMC.pdf depicts the trace for epsilon, sigma, and t (the precision, i.e. 1/variance) argon_Trajectory_RJMC.pdf depicts the trajectory through the parameter space of accepted moves
+  argon_Model_Params_RJMC.pdf depicts the number of parameters in the model for each iteration and a histogram comparing the prevalency of the two models

+  argon_Prop_RJMC.pdf presents the uncertainty in HVP according to the predictive posterior

+  argon_Trace_RJMC.pdf depicts the trace for epsilon, sigma, and t (the precision, i.e. 1/variance)

+  argon_Trajectory_RJMC.pdf depicts the trajectory through the parameter space of accepted moves

 The primary questions are: